 “When do I pay?”

 The PTA confirms pricing and other details by mid-August latest.
-The suggested dollar figure as well as instructions for payment by credit card, check or cash will be on the PTA Supplies Program main page at that time.
-Families will also receive this information on payment and deadline via email and on paper no later than the beginning of school in September.
+The suggested dollar figure as well as instructions for payment by credit card, check or cash are on the PTA Supplies Program main page.
+Families will also receive this information on payment and deadline via email and on paper at the beginning of school in September.

 “I can’t afford this.”

 Please don’t worry.
 Pay what you are able.
 Classroom supplies, including “personal” items such as pencil boxes, folders and binders, already have been purchased for every student.

 If you already have bought or received typical supplies, you could hold on to them for future use, or perhaps donate them.

 Backpacks and lunch boxes are not included.
 If you need a backpack for your student, please contact the school at 206-252-2800 starting in mid- to late August.
 (The office is closed part of the summer.)